Why is it critical to reduce the customer onboarding time?

-What is value based onboarding?
+What is value-based onboarding?

 Why should you not teach all the best features of your product during onboarding?

 Let me explain it by giving you an analogy.
 Imagine that you go to a restaurant that is famous for a specific dish.
-But that day you are in a mood to eat something else.
+But that day you are in the mood to eat something else.
 Does the restaurant force you to eat the dish that it is famous for?
-NO. That is why the waiter always asks what you want to eat and not assume you will eat what the restaurant is famous for.
+NO. That is why the waiter always asks what you want to eat and does not assume you will eat what the restaurant is famous for.

 Does that mean that best features don’t need to be taught ever?